cuttlesoft/mean-workshop/README.md

 - Create a file for defining all of the application's routes (e.g., `/app/routes.js`)
 - Create a directory to organize app configuration (e.g., `/config`) and move existing configurations into individual files (e.g., `/config/db.js`)
 - Ensure that all modules are imported and utilized correctly

+### 9. Miscellaneous Improvements

+- Note deletion
+  - Add `method-override` package for `PUT` and `DELETE` requests (for updating and deleting objects, respectively)
+  - API route to delete notes
+  - Notes service function to make request
+  - Notes controller function to call service
+  - Button in view

 <!-- When working on your project, feel free to start from Scratch! -->